-Passionate and experienced Certified Interior Decorator with several years of experience working with clients to fulfill their decorating and design goals.
+Innovative and experienced Certified Interior Decorator with several years of experience working with clients to fulfill their decorating and design goals.
 Bringing forth a passion for décor and an eye for achieving the ultimate “wow” factor for interior spaces.
 Committed to combining functionality with aesthetically pleasing décor.
 Adept in handling all aspects of planning and decorating from conception to completion.

-- Realtor resume sample
+Employment history resume sample

-Just as you tell a story with furnishings and color, you must tell a story here with job descriptions.
+Just as you tell a story with furnishings and color, you must tell a story with the descriptions in the employment history section of your interior decorator resume.
 Think of each progressive job as a stepping stone in which you learned new skills and took on new challenges.